Charles Welby: Family

-In 1887 Welby married Maria Louise Helen, daughter of Lord Augustus Hervey; they lived at Denton Manor, near Grantham, and had two sons and four daughters.
+In 1887 Welby married Maria Louise Helen, daughter of Lord Augustus Hervey; they were second cousins, as they were both descended from daughters of John Manners, 5th Duke of Rutland.
+They lived at Denton Manor, near Grantham, and had two sons and four daughters.
 The eldest son, Richard William Gregory Welby (1888–1914), became a Lieutenant in the Grenadier Guards and was killed in action during World War I, on 16 September 1914.

 Maria died in 1920.
 Her father Lord Augustus Hervey had been the second son of the 2nd Marquess of Bristol.
 When his older brother, the 3rd Marquess died in August 1907, he would have succeeded to the title had he not died in 1875.
 On 15 November the King decreed that the children of Lord Augustus would "enjoy the title, rank, place and precedence as the sons and daughters of a Marquess", which they would have held if their father had survived.

 Welby died at a nursing home in London on 19 March 1938, aged 72.
 He was succeeded in the baronetcy by his second son, Oliver Charles Earle Welby (1902–1977).